Ravinder125/nextjs_course/notes.md

 # Next.js Overview

-Next.js is a React framework created by Vercel in 2016 for building full-stack web applications.
-It extends React with features such as file-based routing, server-side rendering (SSR), static site generation (SSG), and built-in API routes.
+Next.js is a React framework by Vercel (2016) for building full-stack web applications.
+It extends React with features like file-based routing, server-side rendering (SSR), static site generation (SSG), and built-in API routes.

 **Summary:**
-React powers the UI, while Next.js adds structure and tools for scalable, production-ready apps.
+React powers the UI; Next.js adds structure and tools for scalable, production-ready apps.

 ---